woboq/qmetaobject-rs/README.md

 ## Features

- - Create object inheriting from QObject, QGraphicsItem, QAbstractListModel, QQmlExtensionPlugin, ...
+ - Create object inheriting from QObject, QQuickItem, QAbstractListModel, QQmlExtensionPlugin, ...
  - Export Qt properties, signals, methods, ...
  - Also support `#[derive(QGadget)]` (same as Q_GADGET)
  - Create Qt plugin (see examples/qmlextensionplugins)

+## Dependency

+Uses the cpp! macro for all the glue code with C++.
+But needs the fork https://github.com/ogoffart/rust-cpp as it uses the cpp_class! and rust! added feature